Download the PDF version of our marketing analysis guide 😉

 Knowing this, we’d now want to focus on improving our conversion and retention.
-This is an important step: just by splitting the data by stage in the buying cycle, we are already able to use the data to define our strategy.
+This is an important step in marketing analysis: just by splitting the data by stage in the buying cycle, we are already able to use the data to define our strategy.

 If we had the exact opposite situation, a large customer base but very few new users, we’d be much happier.
 This is a sign we’ve got a strong product offering.

 However this information would beg the question: with such a strong product, why are we not investing more in growth?
 We can surely afford to increase our marketing budget to bring in new users to convert?